 The control gear is unusual (the ballast).
 These were the first Thorn ignitor-ballasts, appearing around 1976.
 These ballasts appeared in with-gear Beta 5s until 1977.
 The ignitors themselves have not changed.

 The Venner MSQP time switch is quite different from the smaller Venner models, having a much larger dial and longer switch - mechanism.
 These were also available in a white plastic case (like a big version of the Vennerette case).
 Unfortunately the glass is missing from the case in this one and the dial centre nut is a new, replacement one.
 The dial was originally held on with a twist of copper wire; the original nut, which would have been brass, was missing.
 Otherwise the time switch itself is in a very good and clean condition."

-This backboard was used in the column that the Abacus AM301 was fitted to.
+This backboard was used in the column to which the Abacus AM301 was fitted.
 The lantern was originally operated by a time switch with fixed on and off times - this was later changed for the Horstmann K Mk 2A shown above.
-The 110w SON lamp is designed to be a retro-fit for a 125w mercury lamp; and as such, both lamps use the same control gear.
+The 110 W SON lamp is designed to be a retro-fit for a 125 W mercury lamp; and as such, both lamps use the same control gear.
 The isolator consists a Hager fuse unit with a 6A fuse fitted.
-The mains supply was a 4mm˛ split concentric cable and the earth wires from this were taken straight into the time switch earth terminal.
+The mains supply was a 4 mm˛ split concentric cable and the earth wires from this were taken straight into the time switch earth terminal.

 BACK TO COLLECTION PAGE

 BACK TO INDEX PAGE